 Open up your heart - and your arms!
 Hugging is celebratory, comforting, and calming.

-To mark National Hug Day 2023, we will be taking a closer look at both the importance of human touch, and also why how we respond to physical touch can reveal a lot about our connection to others.
+To mark National Hug Day 2023, we will be asking whether how we touch can reveal our secret love language.
+We'll also take a closer look at both the importance of human touch, and also why how we respond to physical touch can reveal a lot about our connection to others.